 - The original objection was based on an inconsistency between the proposal and the documentation.
 The inconsistent phrase has been removed.
 However, it was noted that some CSU Physics programs make a distinction between requirements for a BA and a BS degree and some require students to take a course in computing.
 Since that requirement has been removed from the HSU Physics program, there needs to be a discussion of what distinguishes the BA degree from the BS degree. - It is correct that there will no longer be a requirement for a separate course.
 However, faculty will include Mathematica (computer program) in their coursework.
 In the past, there was a separate course on Mathematica.
 As part of the prioritization process, the department was asked to reduce the number of units in the major and it was felt that this course could be eliminated without causing a lot of damage to the program.
 In addition, the professor who taught it has retired.
 Students are still encouraged to take a programming course as an elective. - It was noted that the Mathematica course was not a programming course; it was about how to use the higher level system as a problem-solving tool.
 Physics has never required a course in programming.
-Advising provides a mechanism for guiding students to find programming courses when they need them. - Q: What distinguishes a BA in Physics from a BS in Physics at HSU?
+Advising provides a mechanism for guiding students to find programming courses when they need them. - According to the catalog description of Phyx 340/ Chem 340.
+Symbolic Computation in the Science, the course considers "Numerical, symbolic, graphical, programming, ... capabilities of the computer algebra system, Mathematica."
+Mathematica is an interpreted computer language which allows both calculator style and programmed user interaction in a workspace environment (similar to APL).
+The course clearly envisions some programming though programming in Mathematica is not the same style of programming that is done in compiled computer languages such as FORTRAN, PASCAL, or C++. - Q: What distinguishes a BA in Physics from a BS in Physics at HSU?
 A: The core classes are basically the same.
 The BA degree has fewer upper division courses and students have more options for what they can take in upper division courses.
 The BA degree has fewer total units for the major; it is basically a degree to prepare high school physics teachers.
 The BS degree prepares students for graduate school and other professional careers. - It was clarified that the program changes in Physics have no bearing on the Chemistry major.